Courses that fulfill

 ARBC 427 TOPICS IN COMPARATIVE LITERATURES (4 credits)

 Develops students’ appreciation of texts from various countries or regions.
 Students may be asked to read texts in translation or in the original language.
+This course may be taken more than one time for credit when the topics are different.
 Prerequisites: Vary according to theme.

 ARBC 483 TEACHING ASSISTANTS (1-3 credits)